-The Heartland Family Service Heartland Bridges program provides short-term housing for people in transition to and from Mental Health Counseling or Substance Use Treatment, support services, and/or permanent housing.
+Heartland Bridges is a short-term transitional housing program offered by Heartland Family Service that is designed to assist people with a diagnosed mental health or co-occurring condition while they transition to stability in the community.
 The goal of the program is to help clients secure permanent housing and connect them with community-based mental health or substance abuse services and avoid unnecessary incarceration.

-Heartland Bridges aims to provide a home-like, trauma-informed experience for clients.
-Program staff are available 24 hours at the facility for resident oversight and assistance.
-An on-site group room allows for community-based groups to conduct trainings.
-Residents pay 30 percent of their income toward their expenses.
+The Heartland Bridges program aims to provide a home-like, trauma-informed experience for clients.
+Program staff are available 24 hours a day at the facility for resident oversight and assistance.
+The building is composed of 15 beds that are arranged in either single- or double-occupancy bedrooms and bathrooms.
+The space also offers a family-style kitchen, dining room, and living room.
+Residents pay 30% of their income toward their living expenses at the facility.

 Eligibility: Heartland Bridges serves men and women ages 18 and older who reside in Cass, Fremont, Harrison, Mills, Monona, Montgomery, Page, Pottawattamie, or Shelby counties in Iowa.
 Participants must meet all Southwest Iowa Mental Health and Disability Services Region eligibility requirements.